Brooklyn-Style/Magic_Roll/README.md

 ![typing test](images/typing%20test.jpg)

 ### <ins>Design:
-Using [Hyperroll](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.an6umzmpc3dj "Hyperroll Keyboard Layout") as a starting point, I experimented with everything except for `H` and the vowels.
-I wanted to keep the inrolls but wasn't sure of anything else.
-I quickly found out that I disliked both pinky columns and wasn't a fan of `D`, `G`, or `J`'s placements either.
-After around two dozen [iterations](layout_design_progression.md "Layout Design Progression"), I had something i was happy with then added repeat and magic to improve the layout further.
+Using [Hyperroll](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.an6umzmpc3dj "Hyperroll Keyboard Layout") as a starting point, I kept `H` +  the vowels together and experimented with everything else.
+I wanted to maintain the inrolls but wasn't sure of anything beyond that, as I was still new to alt layouts.
+I quickly realized I disliked both pinky columns and wasn't a fan of `D`, `G`, or `J`'s placements either.
+After going through about two dozen [iterations](layout_design_progression.md "Layout Design Progression"), I had something I was happy with, then added repeat and magic to improve it further.

 #### *Thumb Keys:*
 Each thumb has a magic key that's used to eliminate most SFBs and make certain patterns more comfortable.
-The outputs have been kept 1:1 to make them more like normal keys and less like macros.
+The outputs are 1:1 to make them more like normal keys and less like macros.
 This makes using them simpler and ensures you won't get banned from typing websites either.

 In general, if the previous key was on the same hand, the output will be the key above or below it. *E.g. `E★` → `EO` `O★` → `OE`*

 If the previous key was on the opposite hand, the output will be something a little less useful like fixing the same (or different) SFB, or an awkward pattern. *E.g. `L★` → `LS` `Q☆` → `QU`*. `☆ → Space` SFBs can be avoided this way.

 #### *Left Half:*
 The pinky `H` + `IEA`/`YOU`setup is the best for inrolls, as `H` rarely comes after a vowel.
 No common consonants have been placed on this side either to keep outrolls and one-handed strings low.
-Additionally, `J`, `H`, `X`, and `Q`'s magic functions increase inrolls and take care of a couple SFBs.
+Additionally, `H` and `X` have magic functions to increase inrolls and lighten the right hand use.

 <details>
   <summary>Consonant → Vowel Roll Direction Chart:</summary>